gustavomaggi/reshuffle-runtime-terraform/README.md

 ## <a name="#vars"></a>Configuration in terraform.tfvars

-Create a Terraform variables file `terraform.tfvars` with the following:
+The Terraform variables file `terraform.tfvars` is used to configure your installation.

+### Basic configuration

 ```
 domain="example.com"